Deep Graph Anomaly Detection: A Survey and New Perspectives: Proxy Task Design

 \subsection{Graph Contrastive Learning}

 Graph contrastive learning (GCL) aims to learn effective representations without human annotated labels so that similar graph instances are pulled together in the representation space, while dissimilar instances are far apart.
 A principled GCL framework for GAD is to devise a self-supervised contrastive learning task with suitable positive and negative pairs to learn the underlying dominant (normal) patterns in graph-structured data.
-The framework generally first utilizes a GNN network to learn the representations of graph instances, and then it employs a contrastive loss function $L_{\text {c}}$ to maximize the similarity of the positive views while minimizing the similarity of the negative pairs \cite{velivckovic2018deep}:
+As shown in Fig. \ref{fig:part3}(b), the framework generally first utilizes a GNN network to learn the representations of graph instances and build the positive pair and negative pair based on the structure, and then employs a contrastive loss function $L_{\text {c}}$ to maximize the similarity of the positive views while minimizing the similarity of the negative pairs \cite{velivckovic2018deep}:

 where ${{\bf{h}}_i}$ is the representation of target node $v_i$, ${\bf{s}}_i$ and $\tilde{\mathbf{s}}_i$ are the graph instances generated from two sampling functions $Positive(\cdot)$ and $Negative(\cdot)$ with parameters $\Omega_p$ and $\Omega_n$ that are used to sample the positive and negative sample pairs for the target node $v_i$.
 One key assumption made in the GCL-based GAD methods is that non-neighboring nodes can be treated as `anomalous' graph instances relative to a target node: